Vietnam.vn - Nền tảng quảng bá Việt Nam

 Công LuậnCông Luận10/02/2024

-Just like other localities, from December 23 onwards, the atmosphere of welcoming Lunar New Year in Hue has also begun to bustle.
-The Tet flower markets in front of Phu Van Lau, Thuong Bac, and the Central Cultural House have begun to be brilliant with yellow apricot flowers, peony flowers, large chrysanthemums, etc. In recent years, there has also been the addition of the pink peach blossoms from the North, so the Tet atmosphere is also more rosy.
+Just like other localities, from the 23rd day of the 12th lunar month onwards, the atmosphere of welcoming the Lunar New Year in Hue begins to become bustling.
+The Tet flower markets in front of Phu Van Lau, Thuong Bac, and the Central Cultural House start to be ablaze with the vibrant colors of yellow apricot blossoms, peonies, and chrysanthemums… In recent years, the pink peach blossoms from the North have also been added, making the Tet atmosphere even more rosy.

-Hien Nhon Gate before the Thuong Tieu ceremony.
+Hien Nhon Gate before the Thượng Tiêu ceremony.
 Photo: Thanh Hoa

-Article and photos: Thanh Hoa
+Text and photos: Thanh Hoa

 Source